verji/verji-backend-conventions/TESTING.md

 ## Overview

-Verji backend services emphasize **integration testing** with real dependencies over isolated unit tests.
-Tests use real databases, real message handlers, and comprehensive state verification.
+Verji backend services follow a pragmatic testing approach that emphasizes mocking for most tests, with real database integration when persistence is one of the test goals.

 **Testing Frameworks:**
 - **xUnit** - Test framework